-Some amendments are of editorial nature, while others concern fundamental issues such as capital structure, the shareholders' voting rights, the composition of the board of directors, the external auditor's election and term of office, and the allocation of company income.
-These subjects are dealt with separately in other sections of this booklet, and voting positions on them are to be defined in accordance with the voting recommendations pertaining to the relevant section.
+Some amendments concern fundamental issues such as capital structure, the shareholders' voting rights, the composition of the board of directors, the external auditor's election and term of office, or else the allocation of company income.
+These subjects are dealt with separately in other sections of this booklet and voting positions on them are to be defined in accordance with the voting recommendations pertaining to the relevant section.

-Amendments to the articles of association may also concern less important issues, for example voting procedures, conditions for admission to annual general meetings, shareholder representation at meetings, and administrative matters relating to securities.
+Amendments to the articles of association may also concern other important issues, for example voting procedures, conditions for admission to annual general meetings, shareholder representation at meetings, and administrative matters relating to securities.